Rookiestyle/KeePassOTP/README.md

 - [Download history](https://github.com/rookiestyle/keepassotp/releases)

 If you're interested in any of the available translations in addition, please download them from the [Translations](Translations) folder.

+In addition to the manual way of downloading the plugin, you can use [EarlyUpdateCheck](https://github.com/rookiestyle/earlyupdatecheck/) to update both the plugin and its translations automatically.
+See the [one click plugin update wiki](https://github.com/Rookiestyle/EarlyUpdateCheck/wiki/One-click-plugin-update) for more details.

 ## Requirements